knaw-huc/tt-architecture/README.md

 * Rectangles with an extra marked block left and right represent software libraries
 * Third party software is grayed out
 * Project-specific configuration files are not depicted for the backends, but are assumed for all service deployments

+#### Notes

+* Web annotations produced by this pipeline have custom selectors for TextRepo that are not part of the W3C Web Annotation Data model.

 ### 1.2.
 New proposed SOA for Text Collections